 Under the Constitution Act, 1867, capacity to marry falls under federal jurisdiction, while the solemnization of marriage is a provincial responsibility.
-Although no federal legislation explicitly prohibits the practice, marriage between two individuals of the same sex had not been permitted under Canadian common law.
+Although no federal legislation explicitly prohibits the practice, marriage between two individuals of the same sex has traditionally not been permitted under Canadian common law.
 On that basis, a majority of the Ontario Divisional Court, in March 1993, dismissed a Charter challenge by two men who had been denied a marriage licence by the province (Layland and Beaulne v.
 Ontario).

 Both the M. v.
 H. decision and federal Bill C-23 were followed by marriage-related developments.
 In the former case, a June 1999 opposition motion aimed at preserving marriage as an exclusively heterosexual institution (reviewed below under the heading "Parliamentary Action") was adopted by a large majority in the House of Commons.
-In the latter case, the Alberta Legislative Assembly, in March 2000, adopted a private member's bill amending the provincial Marriage Act to define marriage as exclusively heterosexual and to insert a notwithstanding clause for purposes of overriding the Canadian Charter of Rights and Freedoms.
+In the latter case, the Alberta Legislative Assembly, in March 2000, adopted a private Member's bill amending the provincial Marriage Act to define marriage as exclusively heterosexual and to insert a notwithstanding clause for purposes of overriding the Canadian Charter of Rights and Freedoms.
 The amendments were described as having little legal effect owing to federal jurisdiction over marriage capacity.

-In other developments, advocates for extending the marriage option mounted constitutional challenges, in Quebec, Ontario, and British Columbia, to existing common law and statutory restrictions against same-sex marriage.
+In several jurisdictions, advocates for extending the marriage option have mounted constitutional challenges to existing common-law and statutory restrictions against same-sex marriage.

 In October 2001, the British Columbia Supreme Court dismissed the challenge brought against the federal and provincial governments by several gay and lesbian couples and the national organization EGALE.
-Pitfield J. reasoned, in part, that changes to the common law should be made "in incremental steps"; that Parliament was without authority to enact legislation that would redefine marriage - which had a distinct meaning at Confederation - to include same-sex couples; that the constitutional meaning of "marriage" was not open to Charter scrutiny, since one constitutional provision may not amend another; and even if section 15 did apply, any violation of the petitioners' equality rights was justified under section 1 of the Charter owing, in part, to the importance of the "opposite-sex core" of marriage (EGALE Canada Inc. et al. v.
-Attorney General of Canada et al.).
+Pitfield J. reasoned, in part, that changes to the common law should be made "in incremental steps"; that Parliament was without authority to enact legislation that would redefine marriage - which had a distinct meaning at Confederation - to include same-sex couples; that the constitutional meaning of "marriage" was not open to Charter scrutiny, since one constitutional provision may not amend another; and even if section 15 did apply, any violation of the petitioners' equality rights was justified under section 1 of the Charter owing, in part, to the importance of the "opposite-sex core" of marriage (EGALE Canada Inc. v.
+Canada (Attorney General)).

-In July 2002, three judges of the Ontario Superior Court of Justice (Divisional Court) dealing with a similar challenge found unanimously that the existing common law rule defining marriage in opposite-sex terms represented an unjustified infringement of section 15 of the Charter.
+In July 2002, three judges of the Ontario Superior Court of Justice (Divisional Court) dealing with a similar challenge found unanimously that the existing common-law rule defining marriage in opposite-sex terms represented an unjustified infringement of section 15 of the Charter.
 The ruling was unprecedented in Canada.
 In it, LaForme J. rejected the B.C.
 Court's conclusion that the 1867 Constitution prevented Parliament from legislating a modified legal meaning of "marriage," as well as the federal government's position that granting equivalent entitlements to same-sex couples under a term other than "marriage" precluded a finding of discrimination.
-In his view, this would amount to "the 'separate but equal' argument that has long been rejected as a justification" for discrimination: equivalency of benefits via other means would prove inadequate, as "such alternative methods do not have the same meaning or significance as access to them by right of entry to a basic social and cultural institution."
-Arguments that procreation represents the fundamental objective of marriage were also rejected as justification for prohibiting same-sex marriage.
+In his view, this would amount to "the 'separate but equal' argument that has long been rejected as a justification" for discrimination.